rubocop/rubocop/manual/migrate_performance_cops.md

-Performance Cops will be removed from RuboCop 0.68.
+Performance Cops has been removed from RuboCop 0.68.
 Use rubocop-performance gem instead.

 Put this in your Gemfile.